Estimate Your Compensation Payout with Our Arizona Injury Settlement Calculator

 In a personal injury case, the term “damages” refers to money awarded to the victim of the injury.
 The victim is known as the “plaintiff.”
 Damages are paid by the person who is responsible for the harm or their insurance provider.
 This person is known as the “defendant.”

-There are two common categories of damages in personal injury cases.
-Those categories are economic and non-economic damages.
+The two most common types of damages in a personal injury case are economic and non-economic.

 For example, suppose that you suffered a back injury from a collision caused by a negligent driver.
-Your attorney would consider the resulting financial harm to calculate an appropriate back injury settlement amount.
-The relevant insurance company would also consider these expenses.
+As part of the back injury settlement calculation, your attorney would consider the financial hardship caused by the accident.
+The insurance company would also factor in the financial burden as part of the settlement calculation.

 Common examples of direct financial losses in personal injury cases include: